 Internet searches for Auschwitz

-We found that we could research any of the information that we wanted easily on the internet.
-We also found that there were a lot of confronting and differing views here.
-Some were not age-appropriate for our daughters which at times did lead to heavy conversations.
+We found that we could easily research any of the information that we wanted on the Internet.
+However, we also found that there were many confronting and differing views here.
+Some were not age-appropriate for our daughters, which at times led to heavy conversations.

-If you are going to research on the internet please make sure that you are visiting an accredited site that is giving you the correct information for you to discuss with your teens prior to your visit to Auschwitz-Birkenau.
+If you are going to research on the internet, please make sure that you are visiting an accredited site that gives you the correct information for you to discuss with your teens before you visit Auschwitz-Birkenau.

 Some sites we used were: